 On-site Data Center Security Operation.
 Google's data centers maintain an on-site security operation responsible for all physical data center security functions 24 hours a day, 7 days a week.
 The on-site security operation personnel monitor closed circuit TV (CCTV) cameras and all alarm systems.
 On-site security operation personnel monitor closed circuit TV (CCTV) cameras and all alarm systems.
 On-site security operation personnel monitor closed circuit TV (CCTV) cameras and all alarm systems.
 On-site security operation personnel monitor closed circuit TV (CCTV) cameras and all alarm systems.
-On-site security operation personnel monitor closed circuit TV (CCTV) cameras and all alarm systems.

 Data Center Access Procedures.
 Google maintains formal access procedures for allowing physical access to the data centers.
 The data centers are housed in facilities that require electronic card key access, with alarms that are linked to the on-site security operation.
 All entrants to the data center are required to identify themselves as well as show proof of identity to on-site security operations.
 Only authorized employees, contractors and visitors are allowed entry to the data centers.
-Only authorized employees and contractors are permitted to request electronic card key access to these facilities.
+The data center electronic card key access and contractors are permitted to request electronic card key access to these facilities.
 Data center electronic card key access requests must be made through e-mail, and require the approval of the requestor's manager and the data center director.
-All other entrants requiring temporary data center access must: (i) obtain approval in advance from the data center managers for the specific data center and internal areas they wish to visit; (ii) sign in at on-site security operations; and (iii) reference an approved data center access record identifying the individual as approved.
+All other entrants requiring temporary data center access must: (i) obtain approval in advance from the data center managers for the specific data center and internal areas tney wish to visit; (ii) sign in at on-site security operations; and (iii) reference an approved data center access record identifying the individual as approved.